-Understanding the Zoom Rooms tab
+How to understand the Zoom Rooms tab

 The Zoom Rooms portion of the dashboard lets you know the type of configuration a room has, its passcode, and more importantly its current availability for others to use for their meetings.
 If you have Zoom Rooms Health Status Notifications enabled, you can quickly identify any issues under the health column.
 Click on the room name to see more details.

-Understanding the CRC tab
+How to understand the CRC tab

 The CRC portion of the Zoom Dashboard allows you to see the total number of CRC ports being used on the account.
-The max shows maximum concurrent ports being used in that hour, while total shows total H.323/SIP connections in that hour.
+The max shows maximum concurrent ports being used in that hour, while the total shows total H.323/SIP connections in that hour.

-Understanding the Downloads tab
+How to understand the Downloads tab

-Understanding the Zoom Phone tab
+How to understand the Zoom Phone tab

 The Zoom Phone tab displays the overall quality of Zoom Phone calls, based on MOS (Mean Opinion Score).
-You can also click on Extensions to search for a particular user's statistics, based on extension number.
+You can also click Extensions to search for a particular user's statistics, based on extension number.
 Learn more about the Zoom Phone Dashboard.